 Beginning in third grade, students have attendance requirements at both Friday night and Saturday morning services.
-Frequent attendance at either of the Saturday morning services is especially encouraged as this will increase the student’s proficiency and comfort in the leading the prayers on the day of their simcha.
+Frequent attendance at either of the Shabbat services is especially encouraged as this will increase the student’s proficiency and comfort in the leading the prayers on the day of their simcha.
 Children will also assist in leading prayers at non-Bar/Bat Mitzvah services, by arrangement with the Cantor or Ritual Director.

 B’nai mitzvah dates are assigned during the 4th grade year.
 Our congregational coordinator will contact all families and request three choices of dates.